benmclaren/personal-site/ben_personal_site/content/articles/activerecord.md

 end
 ```

-We could do a small amount of refactoring to this code if you wanted to and that would be to include a method in the cotnroller for finding commonly required items.
+We could do a small amount of refactoring to this code.
+That would be to include a method in the controller for finding commonly required items.
 For example when we require the id we could write a method to do this to avoid repeating ourself.

 ```ruby
 def ask_for_id